Washington DC Internship Program

 The Cal State DC Scholars program is open to all CSUF students in good standing.
 Other CSU students may participate only in the Summer program.
 Typically, students must have attained Junior standing (60 earned units) prior to enrolling for Cal State DC classes.
 Normally, a 3.0 GPA is required for admission to the program.
 However, students with lower GPAs are encouraged to apply if they also have strong references and relevant experiences and activities.

-Applications for Spring and Summer 2019 are accepted on a rolling basis; however, students are encouraged to apply to the program as early as possible.
+Applications for 2020 are accepted on a rolling basis; however, students are encouraged to apply to the program as early as possible.

 Applicants applying after these dates must consult with the program staff concerning available space in the program.